Licking Memorial Health Systems - Measurably different...for your health

 If I choose to breastfeed, will assistance be available in the hospital?

 Yes, a specially trained lactation nurse will be available to assist you and your new baby, to ensure a successful breastfeeding experience.
+All nurses also receive additional training in breastfeeding support and education.

 How will I know when to feed my baby?